robelene112/Credit-card-checker/README.md

 ---

 <p>
 This was done as a challenge project on codecademy.
 Each array was made up of digits that together formed a credit card number.
-We were given 5 valid arrays, 5 invalid arrays and 5 arrays of which we did not know whether they were valid or invalid until we ran the array through the algorithm.
-We were also given a nested array that contained all the above mentioned arrays.
+I was given 5 valid arrays, 5 invalid arrays and 5 arrays of which I did not know whether they were valid or invalid until I ran the array through the algorithm.
+I was also given a nested array that contained all the above mentioned arrays.
 The project consists of a total of three functions.
 </p>

 <br>